MustafaKpn/DNAcodeX/README.md

+# DNAcodeX
+DNAcodeX is a Python implemented software that can be executed through the command line.
+It was designed to map digital data to DNA sequences in addition to the employment of Huffman coding for compression and the incorporation of Hamming error correcting code to fix possible substitution errors that might be introduced to the DNA sequences during any step of the DNA data storage process.
+Similarly, as part of the DNAcodeX code, the decoder is responsible for examining the sequence that had been encoded using DNAcodeX and for fixing and reporting substitution errors if present, in addition to the removal of the Hamming correcting redundancy data after performing the correction process.

+If compression with Huffman coding was used, the user must indicate that during the decoding pro- cess.
+The decoder identifies and decodes the header part and constructs the Huffman dictionary that is specific to the content of the encoded file.
+After decoding the sequence using the constructed Huffman dictionary, data would be saved in a file with the format specified by the user and that too should be consistent with the format of the file before the encoding process.
+In addition to compression and the correction of substitution errors, DNAcodeX is compatible with  the UTF-8 encoding system, which enables DNAcodeX to encode up to 1,112,064 different characters.

 Python (version 3.10.12) programming language was used to develop the code of two scripts that together constitute DNAcodeX.
 The first script DNAcodeX_encoder.py includes all the functions necessary for reading different file formats, converting data to binary, compressing data, adding error correcting bits and encoding data into DNA sequences.
 The second script DNAcodeX_decoder.py is used for decoding DNA sequences that carry data encoded by the DNAcodeX encoder program.
 Using the library argparse, the arguments that are needed for the scripts to be executed by the command-line were defined.